SOFTS-Arabica coffee hits 1-yr low on upbeat supply view, recession risks

 * Dealers noted rains in Brazil had spurred coffee tree flowering, boding well for next year's crop.
 Forecasters Maxar said it expected light to moderate showers to continue over the next five days.

-* In the wider financial markets, the recent recovery in world stocks lost momentum while the safe-haven dollar rose amid ongoing worries over whether central bank interest rate hikes to contain inflation could push the global economy into recession.
+* In the wider financial markets, the recent recovery in world stocks lost momentum while the safe-haven dollar rose amid ongoing worries over whether higher rates to contain inflation could push the global economy into recession.

-* Underpinning prices however, ICE-certified arabica stocks have hit , falling to 397,399 tonnes.
+* The global coffee market is going through a transformation trend that will involve higher quality and pricier coffees, but not higher overall traded volumes, said an industry executive.

 SUGAR